Fuerteventura holidays

 Lively evenings

-The island’s liveliest nightspots are found in Puerto del Rosario’s town centre and the Centro Commercial Atlantico in Corralejo.
-Both these places have karaoke bars, Irish-style pubs and a few discos.
-In Jandia, the Centro Comercial de Jandia is the place to go for a night on the tiles.
+You’ll find some of the island’s liveliest nightspots in Centro Commercial Atlantico, in Corralejo.
+Puerto del Rosario’s town centre gets in on the act, too.
+Both these places have karaoke bars, Irish pubs and a few discos where you can dance the night away.
+And if you’re staying in Jandia, the Centro Comercial de Jandia is the place to go to paint the town red.

 Food & drink

-It’s every man for himself when this cheese is on the tapas table.
-It’s made from the milk of Fuerteventura’s indigenous Majorera goat and it’s got a buttery texture and a nutty taste.
-For a real treat, order it with Parma ham, crusty bread and a bottle of oaky Rioja.
+This cheese is a tapas table crowd pleaser.
+It’s made from the milk of Fuerteventura’s indigenous Majorera goat and it’s got a buttery, nutty flavour.
+It goes well with Parma ham and crusty bread, and for a real treat, order it with a bottle of oaky Rioja.

 Pejines